israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 var myString = new String('Hello'); // string object
 var s = new Boolean(myString);      // initial value of true

+Do not use a Boolean object in place of a Boolean primitive.

 ## Classes